darwinia-network/darwinia-messages-sol/contracts/bridge/docs/interfaces/IFeeMarket.md

 ## Functions

 ### market_fee
-if there is not enough relayers, revert with `!count` message
+Revert `!top` when there is not enroll relayer in the fee-market
-> return the real time market fee
+> return the real time market maker fee

 #### Declaration